openframeworks/ofBook/project_joel/chapter.md

 oF/openFrameworks-develop/examples/gui/parameterGroupExample

-is very intersting - two renderers running at once!

-only thing missing is multiple parameters, and images being drawn?

-could always do that with bools, and the images being displayed on top, sliders and the like could work with that too...

-moving big greenpeace video into:
+Is very intersting - two renderers running at once!
+Only thing missing is multiple parameters, and images being drawn? could always do that with bools, and the images being displayed on top, sliders and the like could work with that too...
+Moving big greenpeace video into:

 oF/openFrameworks-develop/examples/video/osxHighPerformanceVideoPlayerExample/bin/data/movies